Inattentive Attention Deficit Disorder

 Inattention may not become apparent until a child enters school.
 At that time the consequences of a listening skill deficit are more obvious.
 Also the child is older and so fewer of these behaviors relate to age-related maturity.
 ADHD-PI includes some or all of the following symptoms:

 - Inability to focus or sustain attention on tasks or activities

 - Producing work that is often messy and careless

 While you need to careful not to confuse a lack of focus with six-year-old-otis, there are telltale signs of ADHD-PI that can give you a head start in dealing with it.
 Here is a more complete list of ADD symptoms by age.

 Inattentive ADD Treatment Options

-Inattentive ADD can be treated because the cognitive skill gaps that cause ADD can be improved with exercise.
-The brain is like a muscle, it can be rewired.
-Our brain-based program exercises and strengthens processing in every case, almost always leading to a significant reduction in inattentive ADD symptoms.
-Many of our students are able to go off ADD medicines after our ADD program.
+Targeted exercises can often resolve the cognitive skill gaps that cause inattentive ADD.
+For instance, our ADD software strengthens processing efficiency, aiming to significantly reduce inattentive ADD symptoms.
+Many of our students are able to go off ADD medicines after our programs.